digipolisantwerp/ui-ux-guidelines/ui/forms/forms.md

 Reset buttons as they are offered in HTML reset the fields in the form back to their initial values.
 In most cases this means that they are emptied.

-**Try to avoid reset buttons**: they are rarely used intentionally and when they are clicked by accident, it causes a lot of frustration for the user.
+**Try to avoid reset buttons**: they are rarely used intentionally and when they are clicked by accident, it causes a lot of frustration for the user, since it can't be undone.

 If a reset button does seem necessary, consider carefully how it should work without obstructing the user.